openworm/CElegansNeuroML/CElegans/pythonScripts/c302/README.md

-It uses information on the synaptic connectivity of the network (from [here](https://github.com/openworm/CElegansNeuroML/blob/master/CElegansNeuronTables.xls)) and uses [libNeuroML](https://github.com/NeuralEnsemble/libNeuroML) to generate a network in valid NeuroML, which can be run in [jNeuroML](https://github.com/NeuroML/jNeuroML).
+It uses information on the synaptic connectivity of the network (from [here](https://github.com/openworm/CElegansNeuroML/blob/master/CElegansNeuronTables.xls)) and uses [libNeuroML](https://github.com/NeuralEnsemble/libNeuroML) to generate a network in valid NeuroML, which can be run in [jNeuroML](https://github.com/NeuroML/jNeuroML) or [pyNeuroML](https://github.com/NeuroML/pyNeuroML).

 ### Multiple versions of the network

-There will be multiple version of this network, based on increasingly complex cell models, e.g.
+There will be multiple version of this network (see figure above), based on increasingly complex cell models, e.g.

 **[Parameters_A](https://github.com/openworm/CElegansNeuroML/blob/master/CElegans/pythonScripts/c302/parameters_A.py)** Integrate & fire cells (not very physiological) connected by chemical (event triggered, conductance based) synapses